Declaration on Corporate Governance

 Auditing of the financial statements

 The consolidated financial statements of PAION AG are drawn up by the Management Board in accordance with the International Financial Reporting Standards.
 Following vote at the Annual General Meeting, Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft, branch office (Zweigniederlassung) Cologne, (“Ernst & Young”) was commissioned by the Supervisory Board to audit the annual and consolidated financial statements of PAION AG.
-It was agreed upon between the Supervisory Board and Ernst & Young that the auditor would report to the Chairman of the Supervisory Board or to the Chairman of the Audit Committee, without delay all findings and events essential for the fulfilment of the duties of the Supervisory Board that were discovered during the audit.
+In September 2021, however, Ernst & Young had to resign from its mandate as Ernst & Young had exceeded the fee cap for permissible non-audit services and could no longer be appointed as auditor of PAION AG for the fiscal year 2021.
+In January 2022, the competent district court in Aachen appointed Baker Tilly GmbH & Co.
+KG Wirtschaftsprüfungsgesellschaft, Munich branch ("Baker Tilly") as auditors of the financial statements and consolidated financial statements for the fiscal year 2021.
+It was agreed upon between the Supervisory Board and Baker Tilly that the auditor would report to the Chairman of the Supervisory Board or to the Chairman of the Audit Committee, without delay all findings and events essential for the fulfilment of the duties of the Supervisory Board that were discovered during the audit.
 Furthermore, the auditor is required to inform the Supervisory Board and the Audit Committee, or to include a note in the auditor’s report, if he discovers any facts during the audit that are not consistent with the Declaration of Compliance issued by the Management Board and the Supervisory Board in accordance with section 161 of the German Stock Corporation Act.
 In regard to the audit of the consolidated financial statements and the audit and adoption of the financial statements by the Supervisory Board we refer to the report of the Supervisory Board.

 Remuneration of the Management Board